 My own experience with the Veal Pen came indirectly, when some of them had the temerity to launch a campaign against Blue Dogs.
 They were rebuked and humiliated in front of their peers as a lesson to them all at a Common Purpose meeting, which is run by lobbyist Erik Smith.
 White House communications director Ellen Moran attends.
 It isn’t an arms-length relationship between these groups and the administration.

 A few weeks ago, Rahm Emanuel showed up at a Common Purpose meeting and called these liberal groups "fucking stupid" for going after Blue Dogs on health care and ordered them not to do so any more.
 Since that time, to the best of my knowledge, none of them have.

 These organizations may kid themselves that they’re doing no harm, but that’s not true.
-They are the institutional liberal validators who telegraph to liberals that there are problems, that things are happening that are not good for them.
-They are trusted to decode the byzantine rituals of government and let the public know when their interests are not being served, that it’s time to pay attention and start making a racket.
-When they fail to perform that task, the public is left with a vague feeling of anxiety, intuitively understanding that something is wrong but not knowing who or what to blame.
+They are the institutional liberal validators who telegraph to liberals that there are problems, that things are happening that are not in their interest.

 When the White House met with bankers after the AIG scandal and they said they didn’t want to be criticized for getting huge bonuses paid for by taxpayers, the White House complied and "cooled their rhetoric."
 The President told the public that Timothy Geithner had been instructed to do everything in his power to claw back those bonuses, and the House passed a bill doing just that.
 But it died in the Senate.